Burnt Yates

-Burnt Yates is a village in the Borough of Harrogate in North Yorkshire, England.
+Burnt Yates is a village in the county of North Yorkshire, England.

 Community

 The village name possibly derived from 'Burnt Gates', based on a belief that nearby gates were burnt.

-Burnt Yates is part of the civil parish of Clint cum Hamlets in the rural subdivision of the Borough of Harrogate.
+Burnt Yates is part of the civil parish of Clint cum Hamlets.
 The village is 1 mi north of the River Nidd and approximately 10 mi east of the Yorkshire Dales National Park, and contains approximately fifty houses.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

-Burnt Yates is in the UK Parliament Constituency of Skipton and Ripon, represented by the Conservative MP, David Curry.
+Burnt Yates is in the UK Parliament Constituency of Skipton and Ripon.

-The village school is Burnt Yates CE Primary School which Ofsted rated as 'Outstanding' in 2006–07, and 'Good' in 2011.
-Forty-two children attend the school.
+The village school was Burnt Yates CE Primary School which Ofsted rated as 'Outstanding' in 2006–07, and 'Good' in 2011.
+Forty-two children attended at the time.
 The school was required to become an academy following an 'Inadequate' rating in 2016, and in 2018, it was closed due to dwindling pupil numbers.
 However, in 2019, the school buildings were reopened as Admiral Long C.E.
 Primary School, as a local school (Bishop Thornton C of E School) needed to move to larger premises.

-Countryside surrounding Burnt Yates is used for walking.